 What is your favorite thing about owning a hot tub?
 Is it the warmth on those cold evenings?
 The ability to relax and forget about work for a while?
 Whatever it is, you can enjoy all of these benefits and more by installing one chemical-free.

 Chemical-free hot tubs are fast becoming the most popular type because they offer everything that traditional models do, but without any of the chemicals that can be harmful to your health.
 In this article, we will discuss how to build this one.

 More than one alternative to chlorine in the hot tub

-Chlorine is the most commonly used chemical in hot tubs and is considered to be an effective sanitizer.
+Chlorine is the most common chemical used to sanitize hot tubs and pools.
 However, when chlorine evaporates into the air it can cause skin irritation for some people.
 Additionally, when chlorine is added to water containing high levels of bromine (which has burnt off) or cyanuric acid it forms chloramines which are particularly irritating to the eyes and the respiratory system.